Affordable housing by country: Ontario

 In 2002, the Social Housing Services Corporation (SHSC) was created by the Province of Ontario to provide group services for social housing providers (public, non-profit and co-op housing) following the downloading of responsibility for over 270,000 social housing units to local municipalities.
 It is a non-profit corporation governed by a board of municipal, non-profit and co-op housing representatives.
-Its mandate is to provide Ontario housing providers and service managers with bulk purchasing, insurance, investment and information services that add significant value to their operations.
+Its mandate is to provide Ontario housing providers and service managers with bulk purchasing, insurance, investment and information services.

-With an annual budget of $4.5 million, SHSC and its two subsidiaries, SOHO and SHSC Financial Inc. offers a dedicated insurance program for social housing providers, bulk gas purchasing and an innovative energy efficiency retrofit program that coordinates energy audits, expertise, funding, bulk purchasing of energy-efficient goods, training and education, and data evaluation.
+With an annual budget of $4.5 million, SHSC and its two subsidiaries, SOHO and SHSC Financial Inc. offers a dedicated insurance program for social housing providers, bulk gas purchasing and an energy efficiency retrofit program that coordinates energy audits, expertise, funding, bulk purchasing of energy-efficient goods, training and education, and data evaluation.
 SHSC manages and provides investment advice to housing providers on capital reserves valued at more than $390 million.
 Working closely with other housing sector organizations and non-governmental organizations, SHSC also supports and develops independent housing-related research, including a new Housing Internship program for graduate-level researchers.

+In 1998 the Ontario government eliminated rent control in the hopes of increasing housing supply by stimulating investment.
+The following years saw the construction of only 8.5% of the promised new development.
+This period also saw the rise of condo development and the fall of rental development.
+In 2018, Doug Ford's conservative government eliminated rent control on all new buildings, additions to buildings, and basement apartments, that are occupied for the first time for residential purposes after November 15, 2018.
+From October 2018 to October 2023 average rent in Ontario has increased 34%.

+Alberta

+Alberta has remained generally affordable, with the City of Calgary, as of 2016, the majority of households in Calgary, 78%, were able to meet their housing needs in the marketplace.
+As of 2024, Calgary Housing Company, the affordable housing provider in Calgary noted that they managed housing for almost 10,000 households – about 27,000 Calgarians, including 15,000 children.